kltef2013/Somewheria-LLC-Rental-Property-Website/README.md

 1. `https://7pdnexz05a.execute-api.us-east-1.amazonaws.com/test/propertiesforrent`: Fetches the list of property IDs.
 2. `https://7pdnexz05a.execute-api.us-east-1.amazonaws.com/test/properties/<uuid>/details`: Fetches detailed property information.
 3. `https://7pdnexz05a.execute-api.us-east-1.amazonaws.com/test/properties/<uuid>/photos`: Fetches property photos using the UUID.

-## License

-This project does not currently have a specific license defined.
-Please contact Somewheria LLC for more information regarding usage.

-## Contact

-For any questions, please contact Somewheria LLC at [contact@somewheria.com](mailto:contact@somewheria.com).

 ---